BenjaminEngelman/BenjaminEngelman.github.io/index.md

 ## Group Comparison

 We are now going to take a closer look at certain extreme groups of people and see which products are popular for them!
 We are specifically interested in three different comparisons.
-The first comparison is extreme meat consumers vs extreme vegetable consumers.
+The first comparison is between extreme meat consumers vs extreme vegetable consumers.
 Then, we compare people aged between 19-35 and above 55.
 Finally, we look at households with an income under 50K and above 100K.

 <div class="row">
   <div class="col-sm"></div>